 Unfortunately Moz does its crawling based on its own scheduler, disregarding user data.

-I keep seeing their pitch to sign up for Pro.
+However I keep seeing their pitch to sign up for Pro.
 My question is, would you sign up if you knew that the data of your own site is completely bozo and you don’t even have the chance to add the links that you positively know about?

-Putting their own scheduling in front of customer needs is a bad strategic decision.
+For MOZ, putting their own scheduling in front of customers’ needs is a bad strategic decision.
 Even Google lets you upload your own sitemap and your site will get crawled in a few days, even if you are a nobody.

 If I was in the position of Moz, I would at least let my users upload the links to their site they know about, I would put it on the immediate crawl list and I would put it in the data base to attract customers.